the techtimeout10 challenge

-Screen time is understandably on the rise - we need technology to keep us connected.
+Screen time is understandably on the rise and we need technology to keep us connected.

-But we can't ignore the fact that overusing our devices and endless scrolling on social media leads to feelings of increased stress, anxiety, low self-esteem and depression.
+But we can't ignore the impact of overusing our devices and endlessly scrolling social media.

-Several studies reveal that technology is addictive (but we bet you knew that anyway!) and it's impacting mental health, productivity and relationships for people of all ages.
+Several studies reveal that technology is addictive (but we bet you knew that anyway!).
+It's shown to impact mental health, productivity and relationships for people of all ages.

 how it works...

 choose a length of time

 Decide how much time you're going to spend away from technology.

 Pick a time that challenges you but don't worry we're not asking you to disconnect for long!
 It could be 20, 40 or over 60 minutes.
 You can pick a time that suits your schedule and mix it up each day.